MakerSpace | 3D Printers

 Creating your own design requires an advanced knowledge of 3D modeling software products, like Sketchup, Blender, Maya or Tinkercad.
 Currently we recommend that you view the video tutorials that accompany the CAD programs.

 How do I get to use the 3D printer?

-Schedule an appointment with a 3D printer coach.
-Check the online calendar for the current schedule of 3D printer coaches.
+To schedule an appointment with a 3D printer coach for training, please check the online calendar for the current schedule of 3D printer coaches.
 The majority of these coaches are volunteers.
-Please select at least 2 days and times that you are able to come for training and send an email to Bill Derry (bderry [at] westportlibrary [dot] org (subject: 3D%20printer%20Information%20or%20Appointment) ) for an appointment.
+Please select at least 2 days and times that you are able to come for training and send an email to wlmakerspacereservations [at] gmail [dot] com (subject: 3D%20printer%20Information%20or%20Appointment) for an appointment.
 (In most cases TWO 1 hour training sessions are required.
-Once the coach feels you are aware of how the 3D printer functions and how to solve problems when they occur, you can schedule a 1-2 hour session on the printer while a coach is there.
+Once the coach feels you are aware of how the 3D printer functions and how to solve problems when they occur, you can schedule a 2 hour session on the printer while a coach is there.
 Future times will be dependent upon the availability of printers.)